connery-io/connery-sdk/README.md

 API is not enough for that nowadays, as it should always be wrapped into the native app following the requirements of each platform.
 This is where Connery comes into play.

-**Connery is a middle layer between API and the platforms.
-It allows wrapping any API into a connector written in JavaScript and then using the connector from any platform and AI-powered application.**

 To make it possible, Connery provides three things: